Brutuski/linux-wm-guide/README.md

 ## Introduction

 This is intended to be a simple guide to help anyone get started with a WM in linux.
 I personally use Arch along with i3-gaps.
-While setting up everything from scratch, it seemed like a monumental challenge to install and get started with from scratch.
+While setting up everything from scratch, it seemed like a monumental challenge to install and get started with.
 For any suggestions, edits or questions start a new [issue](https://github.com/Brutuski/linux-wm-guide/issues).

 The example config files shown here are from my own dotfiles.
 A complete set of all dotfiles can be found [here](https://github.com/Brutuski/Dotfiles).
 They are formatted and commented to make things easier to understand.